 California’s public education system is based on a foundation of state direction and local control.
 Laws spelled out in the state Education Code are created by the Legislature and approved by the governor.
 Schools and districts must follow these laws, but otherwise they operate independently under their locally elected school boards and superintendents.
 Let’s start there.

 For students and families, local school districts are by far the most important agency for policies and decisions impacting a child’s education.
-Each of Orange County’s 28 school districts serves as an independent local education agency — or LEA — run by locally elected school board members.
-The local school boards have broad power to approve and create budgets, hire district superintendents and set district policies for instruction aligned with state standards, facilities, and health and safety.
+Each of Orange County’s 28 school districts serves as an independent local education agency — or LEA — run by school board members who are elected by voters.
+Local school boards have broad power to approve and create budgets, hire district superintendents and set district policies for instruction aligned with state standards, facilities, and health and safety.
 They can also approve and support local charter schools.

 County offices and boards